President's Message

 Greetings my sister Military and Veteran Women,

-Our primary goal is to foster a spirit of camaraderie and goodwill among all individuals interested in Black history through community involvement programs.
+Our primary objective is to foster a spirit of camaraderie and goodwill among individuals interested in Black history through community involvement programs.

 Thank you in advance,